lelehehe/phonecat-upgrade/README.md

 downgrade it to 2.0.10 would solve the problem for now.
 We will find out if we can change tsc compile setting using the latest compiler to solve this issue.
 ```

+templateUrl relative path:
+Upgrade tutorial didn't mention about how to setup the templateUrl path in the right way.
+Refer to phone-list.component.ts file and "moduleId: module.id," would fix this problem.